Liz Truss to replace Boris Johnson as British PM on Tuesday

 Queen Elizabeth, under whose reign there have been 14 prime ministers before Truss, has had to scale back her public appearances in recent months due to such issues, and also spent a night in hospital last October for an unspecified illness.

-Truss therefore must travel to Balmoral to become prime minister, a round-trip of around a thousand miles, rather than the two-mile round-trip that prime ministers usually enjoy.
+Truss, therefore, must travel to Balmoral to become prime minister, a round-trip of about 1,000 miles, rather than the two-mile round-trip that prime ministers usually enjoy.

 ((alistair.smout@thomsonreuters.com; +44 207 542 7064; Reuters Messaging: alistair.smout.thomsonreuters.com@reuters.net))